selinon/selinon/docs.source/yaml.rst

 Do not wait for a node (a task or a sub-flow) to finish.
 This node cannot be stated as a dependency in the YAML configuration file.
 Note that node failure will not be tracked if marked as ``nowait``.

+This option is an optimization - if all tasks that are not stated in `nowait` finish, dispatcher will schedule nowait nodes and marks the flow finished/failed (based on task/fallback success) and will *not* retry.

  * **Possible values:**

    * string - a node that should be started with nowait flag